florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREAnd the Inbox layout will just list all the roomchats available for that particular repairman, so,there are listed all the clients that created chatrooms and whose requests have been accepted by therepairman.
+And the Inbox layout will just list all the roomchats available for that particular repairman, so,there are listed all the clients that created chatrooms and whose requests have been accepted by therepairman.

 Figure 15: Repairman inbox